gwydion67/headwind.nvim/README.md

 # Headwind.nvim

-Headwind.nvim is a modern and lightweight Neovim plugin designed to streamline your development workflow.
+This plugin is the exact implementation of headwind vs code extension Headwind.nvim is a modern and lightweight Neovim plugin designed to streamline your development workflow.
 It provides a seamless experience for managing and organizing your code, offering powerful features to enhance productivity and code quality.

 ## Features